layumi/2016_Artist_Style/README.md

 # 2016_Art_Style
-A Neural Algorithm of Artistic style arXiv:1508.06576v2 I include train and test code in master branch.
+A Neural Algorithm of Artistic style arXiv:1508.06576v2

+I include train and test code in master branch.
+The model 'vgg-verydeep-19' is also included in /data.

 # Result
 ![](https://github.com/layumi/2016_Artist_Style/blob/master/4.jpg)